smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * Restart Tomcat using the configure Tomcat application (tomcat8w) or the services panel.
   The *tomcat* output trace will appear in %CATALINA_HOME%/logs as:
   *tomcat8-stderr.<date in format YYYY-MM-DD>* and also possibly *tomcat8-stdout.<date in format YYYY-MM-DD>*.

+* When further instructions tell you to stop and start tomcat you will need to use the configure Tomcat application (tomcat8w) or the services panel

 ### 1.3.5 Middleware Logging (Log4j2) Setup